How to Use LLMs to Extract Document Information

 Metrics Definition Notes

-$TP\%$ $\frac{TP}{TP+FP+FN}$ Not a standard metric.
-Since our TN is usually very large, this is used to replace accuracy sometimes.
+$TP\%$ $\frac{TP}{TP+FP+FN}$ It is not a standard metric.
+Since our TN is usually very large, this is sometimes used to replace accuracy.

-$FP\%$ $\frac{FP}{TP+FP+FN}$ The lower the better.
-High value means the model tends to have hallucinations.
-Type I - Red error is worse than Type I - Orange, which is worse than Type II - Blue error in our extraction.
-High value of Type I - Orange error means model's reasoning is not correct.
-We differ Type I - Red & Type I - Orange errors in result representation sheet, but have not counted them separately to calculate any metrics.
+$FP\%$ $\frac{FP}{TP+FP+FN}$ The lower, the better.
+A high value means the model tends to have hallucinations.
+Type I —— Red error is worse than Type I —— Orange error, which is worse than Type II —— Blue error in our extraction.
+A high value of Type I —— Orange error means the model's reasoning is not correct.
+We differ from Type I —— Red & Type I —— Orange errors in the result representation sheet but have not counted them separately to calculate metrics.

-$FN\%$ $\frac{FN}{TP+FP+FN}$ The lower the better.
-High value of Type II - Blue error means that the model is too conservative to make an extraction.
+$FN\%$ $\frac{FN}{TP+FP+FN}$ The lower, the better.
+A high value of Type II —— Blue error means that the model is too conservative to make an extraction.

 $TPR$ or $Recall$ $\frac{TP}{TP+FN}=\frac{TP}{P}$ Standard metric.
-This value represents the probability that a value can be extracted correctly by LLM.
-If we want the papers to be extracted as much as possible, we need to observe this value closely.
+This value represents the probability that LLM can extract a value correctly.
+We need to observe this value closely if we want the papers to be extracted as much as possible.

 $FPR$ $\frac{FP}{FP+TN}=\frac{FP}{N}$ False Positive Rate.
 For a set of Negative cases (nothing is extracted), this value indicates the probability that the nothing extractions are Type I errors.
 This might be used to reflect the hallucination of LLMs.